 A. Navigation Bar

-Commonly used controls include switch, list picker, filter form cell and slider.
+Used to narrow down the list.
+Common controls include switch, list picker, filter form cell and slider.

 Sort is a single selection function that organizes lists by key values.
 Use filter form cells to allow the user to further refine search results into a manageable list.